 Add new paragraph 8.4.2.173.1 with CAG definition, move some text from the existing paragraph (P41, L18) to the new one as indicated below.

+8.4.2.173.1

+"The Common ANQP Group (CAG) is a group of ANQP elements, which do not change on a rapid basis.
+The CAG version number is a number that keep track of the changes in the CAG or CAG’s composition."

 P41, L18

 Instruct the editor to make the following changes:

 The Element ID and Length fields are defined in 8.4.2.1 (General).
-The CAG version is a 1-octet field whose value is an unsigned positive integer that indicates the version of the CAG.
-The CAG version is increment ed (modulo 256) every time the InfoIDs of the ANQP-elements within the CAG change or any value of the ANQP-element attributes within the CAG change.
-An example of such a change in the Neighbor Report.
-CAG version number is always positive, therefor a value of zero in this field will be neglected by the receiving STA.
+The CAG version number is a 1-octet field whose value is an unsigned positive integer that indicates the version of the CAG.
 The Scope is a 1-octet field that indicates the valid scope of the information represented by the CAG version.

-CID 5083, P89, L59

-Instruct the editor to make the following changes:

-A FILS STA should store, for later use, the CAG version available from an AP, and also store the ANQP attributes and information corresponding to that CAG version.
-The STA stores the CAG version and the values of BSSID, HESSID, or SSID associated with the responding AP.

 CID 5081

 Instruct the editor to make the following changes: